vibbits/gentle-hands-on-python/src/05_Collections.md

 So far we've seen how to store a single value in a variable that you can use in your program.
 It is also possible to assign a _collection_ of values to a name.
 In Python, *lists* are a common example of such collections.

-A list is an _ordered_ collection of arbitrary python values that are possibly nested.
+A list is an _ordered_ collection of arbitrary python values.
+Even other lists!
+A list inside another list is called a _nested list_.
 This is similar to a shopping list.
 My shopping list sometimes looks like this:

 > * Apples
 > * Milk